Mani Puttu

 Ingredients:

-3. Add rice flour in one heap to the centre of the boiling water.
+3. Add rice flour in 'one heap' in the centre of the boiling water.

 7. Now roll the dough into a large rope.
 Lightly grease the insides of the Idiyappam press.
 Fill the Idiyappam press with enough dough that has been rolled to fit into the hole and press through the tiny holes directly onto the rack used for steaming.
 Keep the Idiyappam press over a large tray or basin.